ifx-burhan/jc8i/README.md

 # Camunda 8 SaaS

-## Create a process
+## Cancel a process

-Simple implementation to create and start a process. \
+Simple implementation to cancel a process. \
 Configurations properties in `application.properties` file.\
 Dependencies in `pom.xml`.